KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 **Ideal for Prototyping and Interactive Experimentation:**

-- Its flexibility allows for quick algorithm testing and experimentation, which is essential for refining data models.
+- Python's flexibility allows for quick algorithm testing and experimentation, which is essential for refining data models.
 It is not a compiled language making debugging and modifying code easier.

 **Scalability:**